Print Options

 Radiation as a random process, optical coherence, and signal analysis in spatial and temporal domains, along with the detection and measurement of radiation with astronomical instruments.

-Instructor(s): Jeff McMahon Terms Offered: Spring
+Instructor(s): Clarence Chang Terms Offered: Spring

 Prerequisite(s): Open to 4th year undergraduates by consent of instructor.